 Services available within the Counseling Center include individual counseling, group therapy, couples and family counseling, some psychiatric services, referral coordination, prevention and outreach education, and the opportunity for consultation.
 We also offer a variety of services through the Career Exploration Center.

 Appalachian State University is committed to providing equal opportunity in education and employment to all applicants, students, and employees.
-The university does not discriminate in access to its educational programs and activities, or with respect to hiring or the terms and conditions of employment, on the basis of race, color, national origin, religion, creed, sex, gender identity and expression, political affiliation, age, disability, veteran status, or sexual orientation.
+The university does not discriminate in access to its educational programs and activities, or with respect to hiring or the terms and conditions of employment, on the basis of race, color, national origin, religion, sex, gender identity and expression, political affiliation, age, disability, veteran status, genetic information or sexual orientation.
 The university actively promotes diversity among students and employees.